USS John C. Stennis

 USS John C. Stennis (CVN-74), named for Senator John C. Stennis of Mississippi, is the seventh of the Nimitz-class of nuclear-powered supercarriers in the United States Navy.

 She was commissioned on 9 December 1995.
-Her home port is temporarily Norfolk, Virginia, for her scheduled refueling and complex overhaul (RCOH), which began in 2019.
+Her temporary home port is Norfolk, Virginia, for her scheduled refueling and complex overhaul (RCOH), which began in 2019.
 After her overhaul is completed sometime in the 2020s, she is scheduled to return to Bremerton, Washington.

 Mission and capabilities

-The mission of John C. Stennis and her air wing (CVW-9) is to conduct sustained combat air operations while forward-deployed.
+The mission of John C. Stennis is to conduct sustained combat air operations.
 The embarked air wing consists of eight to nine squadrons.
 Attached aircraft are Navy and Marine Corps F/A-18 Hornet, EA-18G Growler, MH-60R, MH-60S, and E-2C Hawkeye.

 The air wing can engage enemy aircraft, submarines, and land targets, or lay mines hundreds of miles from the ship.
 John C. Stennis's aircraft are used to conduct strikes, support land battles, protect the battle group or other friendly shipping, and implement a sea or air blockade.
 The air wing provides a visible presence to demonstrate American power and resolve in a crisis.
 The ship normally operates as the centerpiece of a carrier battle group commanded by a flag officer embarked upon John C. Stennis and consisting of four to six other ships.

 John C. Stennis's two nuclear reactors give her virtually unlimited range and endurance and a top speed in excess of 30 knots (56 km/h, 34.5 mph).
 The ship's four catapults and four arresting gear engines enable her to launch and recover aircraft rapidly and simultaneously.
 The ship carries approximately 3 e6USgal of fuel for her aircraft and escorts, and enough weapons and stores for extended operations without replenishment.
 John C. Stennis also has extensive repair capabilities, including a fully equipped Aircraft Intermediate Maintenance Department, a micro-miniature electronics repair shop, and numerous ship repair shops.

-For defense, in addition to her air wing and accompanying vessels, John C. Stennis has NATO RIM-7 Sea Sparrow and Rolling Airframe Missile (RAM) surface-to-air missile systems, the Phalanx Close-in Weapons System for cruise missile defense, and the AN/SLQ-32 Electronic Warfare System.
+For defense, in addition to her air wing and accompanying vessels, John C. Stennis has Nato Seasparrow Surface Missile System, Rolling Airframe Missile (RAM), the CIWS Close-in Weapons System for cruise missile defense, and the AN/SLQ-32 Electronic Warfare System.